MatzoMT/cs1302-arcade/README.md

     for a game in this group.
 If anything is not intuitive, then you need to let the user know before the game starts.

-  * *Note:* You are only required to provide a human player vs. human player mode for a game in this category.
+  * *Note:* You are only required to provide a human player vs. human player mode for for a multiplayer game in this category.
     Feel free to add support for computer players, however, such support will not contribute to your grade.

 * **Extra Credit 1 (5 points):** Add some kind of animated intro to your application.
   One potential way to accomplish this is by using a separate scene for your intro.